Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Introduction

 In today's cybersecurity landscape, the timely detection and response to emerging threats are crucial.
-To address this vital requirement, we focus our research on exploring the capabilities of LLM-based chatbots and their potential to enhance cyberthreat awareness while streamlining detection processes.
-Specifically, we investigate the integration of LLMs into binary classification and Named Entity Recognition (NER) tasks within the scope of CTI.
-This integration enhances the field's capabilities, enabling organizations to strengthen their defenses and proactively mitigate potential risks.
-Our work brings together the fields of LLM, NLP, and cybersecurity, resulting in a fascinating intersection where we explore the functionalities of chatbots in the security field.
-We evaluate the performance of chatbots as binary classifiers and in NER tasks, particularly in the context of Open Source Intelligence (OSINT) data collected from Twitter.
-More specifically, we use Alves et al. Twitter dataset \cite{alves2020follow} manually annotated, as a reliable source of cybersecurity-related tweets.
-Later, Dionisio et al. \cite{dionisio2020towards} annotated this dataset for the NER task.
-This provides an accurate testing environment that challenges chatbots in real-world situations.
-The LLM-based chatbots in this study include ChatGPT \cite{noauthor_openai_nodate}, GPT4all \cite{anand2023gpt4all}, Dolly \cite{Dolly}, Stanford Alpaca \cite{taori2023alpaca}, Alpaca-LoRA \cite{alpaca-lora}, Falcon \cite{noauthor_falcon_nodate}, and Vicuna \cite{chiangvicuna}.
+To address this vital requirement, we focus on researching the potential of LLM-based chatbots to improve cyber threat awareness and streamline the detection processes.
+Specifically, we investigate using pre-trained LLM chabots for binary classification and Named Entity Recognition (NER) tasks within the scope of generating indicators of compromise for CTI.
+This integration enhances the field's capabilities, enabling organizations to strengthen their defences and proactively mitigate potential risks.
+The important question remains of whether LLM-based chatbots can achieve the level of performance~\cite{KOCON2023101861} of specialized models~\cite{10.1145/3439726}, which are known to achieve excellent results using a wide variety of techniques for binary classification~\cite{li2022survey}, and NER~\cite{jehangir2023survey} tasks.